BouzidiImen/SensClust/README.md

 Within the package you find a shiny application that demonstrate what the package does.

-NB: You can visit the following link to discover package functionalities.
+You can visit the following link to discover package functionalities.

 [Shiny application for the package](https://imenbouzidi.shinyapps.io/InterfaceForThepackage/)